 Arsenic is a toxic element that's found in water, soil and rocks, and makes its way into groundwater that's used to cultivate rice, per an October 2011 report in Science of The Total Environment.

 However, white rice contains 80 percent less arsenic than brown rice, per Consumer Reports.
-So make sure to eat white rice in moderation — and limit brown rice even further — to avoid getting too much arsenic in the diet.
+So make sure to eat white rice and brown rice in moderation to avoid taking in too much arsenic.

 Check your rice package to find out where it came from, and opt for choosing rice grown in these areas.